neverbot/hexo-multilang/readme.md

 You can see this plugin in use in [maldorne.org](https://maldorne.org), a Hexo blog which uses the `hexo-multilang` plugin with a modified version of the [Chic](https://github.com/Siricee/hexo-theme-Chic) theme.
 It has a language selector in the upper right corner, so you can see the blog changes **not only** the language of the theme, but the language of the contents, also.

+### How to test the plugin in an easy way

+This plugin provides functions which can help you build a multilang theme.
+The fastest way to see what can be achieved would be using an already compatible theme, so you could compare code and include the functionalities you would need in your own page.
+I've modified a version of the [Chic Theme](https://github.com/Siricee/hexo-theme-Chic) to make it compatible with `hexo-multilang`, which you can found in [hexo-chic-theme-multilang](https://github.com/neverbot/hexo-theme-chic-multilang).
+Take a look to its installation instructions if you want to test it in a local Hexo Blog, so you can see if this is what you are looking for.

 ## Installation

 ``` bash